danielabar/meblog/src/markdown/rails-postgres-docker.md

 ## Docker Compose

 We'll use [Docker Compose](https://docs.docker.com/compose/) to manage starting and stopping containers.
 Typically Docker Compose is used to manage multiple services, but there's still benefits to using it even if you only have one service as in this case.
 It's more convenient to start a container with a simple command `docker-compose up` than to use the equivalent `docker run...` because the compose file handles passing in all arguments such as volumes, port mapping and environment variables.
 Also as the project grows, more services such as Redis, Sidekiq, etc may be added that will each require their own container.
+Using Docker Compose means they can all be started with a single command.

 Add the following `docker-compose.yml` file to the root of the project: